Adorable Baby Hippo Facts That Will Melt Your Heart

 Given how they enter this world, it's no surprise that baby hippos are immediately comfortable in the water.

 However, like adult hippos, they can't swim or float.
-Instead, they walk around the bottom of rivers and then push themselves up to the surface to breathe.
-They're also born with a reflex that allows them to do this in their sleep, so they can rest without drowning.
+Instead, they walk around the bottom of rivers and then push themselves to the surface to breathe.

 No swimming lessons necessary.